philrz/super/book/src/super-sql/intro.md

 ## Pipe Sources

-Like SQL, input data for a query is typically sourced with the [from](operators/from.md) operator.
+Like SQL, input data for a pipe query is typically sourced with the [from](operators/from.md) operator.

 When `from` is not present, the file arguments to the